Lawmakers move forward sending message not to extend mask mandate

 TOPEKA, Kan.
-(KSNT) – On Tuesday, the House voted to move forward with a resolution urging legislative leadership to reject a new mandate by the governor.
+(KSNW) – On Tuesday, the House voted to move forward with a resolution urging legislative leadership to reject a new mandate by the governor.

 Legislative leaders will bear that responsibility if the legislature is adjourned for three days or more, or not in session.
 Otherwise, the full legislature can vote down an order from the governor during a disaster declaration.

-The current statewide mask mandate that counties can opt out of expires Wednesday.
-Governor Laura Kelly will re-issue the mask mandate on Thursday.
+The current statewide mask mandate that counties can opt-out of expires Wednesday.
+Gov. Laura Kelly will re-issue the mask mandate on Thursday.
 The legislature is expected to hold a vote on whether to keep it in place shortly after.

 Many lawmakers said Kansans have learned how to stay safe during coronavirus.